carnegierobotics/LibMultiSense/source/Legacy/README.md

 ### Documentation

-Documentation of high-level LibMutliSense concepts can be found [here](https://docs.carnegierobotics.com/docs/software/libmultisense.html)
+Documentation of high-level LibMultiSense concepts can be found [here](https://docs.carnegierobotics.com/docs/software/libmultisense.html)

 Doxygen documentation can be built for LibMultisense by running the Doxygen